 Pacemakers correct abnormal heart rhythms, which may be caused by conditions such as heart block or sinus node disease.
 Your doctor might have suggested one if you have had symptoms resulting from a slow heart rhythm or you are at risk of a very slow heart rate.
 You may have had tachycardia, where your heart beats too fast.
 Irregular heart rates can make you feel very unwell and can be dangerous because the heart can't pump blood around the body properly while it's beating too fast or too slow.
 A pacemaker is a good way of dealing with the slow heart rhythms or pauses before it causes any problems.
 Pacemakers can also be implanted to improve the coordination of the heart chambers.
 In particular biventricular pacemakers can be used to improve symptoms in those patients with dilated heart chambers or weakened heart muscle.
 What happens when I have a pacemaker fitted?

 You will have your pacemaker fitted in a small operation while you are asleep under general anaesthetic.
 Your doctor will explain all about the operation and ask you and your parents to sign a form giving permission for the operation to happen.
-While you're under the anaesthetic, the doctor will put the pacing leads on the surface of the heart.
-This is done through an incision (cut) on the left side of your chest or your front.
-You may have a chest drain from the incision for a few hours after surgery to drain away any fluid that collects.
-This will be removed when you no longer need it.
-The doctor will also put the pulse generator under your skin on the left side of your tummy.
-The wires connecting the pulse generator to the leads will be inside your ribcage.
+While you're under the anaesthetic, the doctor will put the pulse generator under your skin near your collarbone.
+The wire(s) are threaded through the veins into the heart and then connected to the generator.
 You will have an x-ray during the operation to check that the wire(s) are in the correct position.
 The doctor will then program the generator to suit your heart rhythm.

 What happens afterwards?